grycap/oscar-landing/content/english/blog/post-oscar-text-to-speech.md

 #### STEP 3.1: Asynchronously

-You can trigger the service in an asynchronous way just uploading a file to a minio bucket in `text-to-speech/input` and the result can be found in `text-to-speech/output`.
-Input and output fields in yaml file could be remove if only we are going to use the services synchronously.
+You can asynchronously trigger the service by uploading a file to a minio bucket in `text-to-speech/input`, and the result can be found in `text-to-speech/output`.
+Input and output fields in the YAML file could be removed if only we are going to use the services synchronously.

 ### STEP 4: Remove the Function

-Once you have finished you could delete the service using the command:
+Once you have finished, you could delete the service using the command:

 ```sh
 oscar-cli services remove text-to-speech